Intelligent-Mirror-IM/Back-end-Server-side-PI-/MOBILE_API_DOCUMENTATION.md

   - Body:
     ```json
     {
-      "message": "Request sent to AI model",
-      "aiResponse": {
-        "response": "The meaning of life is a philosophical question...",
+      "response": "The meaning of life is a philosophical question..."
-        "otherMetadata": "additional information if provided by AI"
-      }
     }
     ```
 - **Error Responses**: